All Episodes

 He urged Muslims to rally behind Iran and accused detractors of Iran's nuke program of trying to prevent a developing country from making scientific advances.

-This is nothing new for Mahmud to run around and say that the world's problems are caused by the Israelis and by the us, uh the Americans.
+All right, this is nothing new for Mahmoud to run around and say that the world's problems are caused by the Israelis and by us, the Americans.

-So I do remain uh skeptical of a good neighbors thing.
+So I do remain skeptical of the good neighbors thing.

 As I said yesterday, I was very clear about this.

-Um well, but you say that, HR says a lot of neighbors that don't like Iran when they get together.
+Well, but you say that, HR says, a lot of neighbors don't like Iran when they get together.

 Well, guess who's going to Saudi Arabia?